 Making a hand chain is pretty straightforward.
 It consists of a chain bracelet, a chainring and a connector between the two.

-To make my hand chain, I started with 10 inches of silver chain, a basic lobster claw clasp, 20g jump rings, a charm and beads to embellish the connector, plus wire to make the bead connectors.
-You can also make the exact same style of hand chain by stringing beads on beading wire and using crimp beads to close the strands and connect them with jump rings.Continue to 3 of 7 below.
+This particular hand chain starts with 10 inches of silver chain, a basic lobster claw clasp, 20g jump rings, a charm and beads to embellish the connector, plus wire to make the bead connectors.
+You can also make the same style of hand chain by stringing beads on beading wire and using crimp beads to close the strands and connect them with jump rings.Continue to 3 of 7 below.

 03 of 07

 Start by making a ring of chain that will fit your middle finger loosely.
 This is a matter of comfort.
 You can make it a little loose or a little tighter.
 You can always remove a link or two and make it looser.
 Also, it’s purely personal preference.
 Some might like the way it looks when the chainring drapes slightly over the hand as opposed to the look of a stiff chain around the finger while others won't.

 Slide the chain around your middle finger, find a spot where it is loose enough to slide on smoothly, and cut to length.
 You will be adding a jump ring to close it so that it will get a little bigger still.Continue to 4 of 7 below.

 04 of 07

 Make a Bracelet and Start the Chain Connector

 Make a bracelet that fits your wrist comfortably.
 A standard bracelet is 7 inches long.
 Once you make the bracelet, find the center point, snip one link, and add a jump ring to connect the two sides.